JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-compatibility-and-versioning.md

 > All Compose Multiplatform releases support only 64-bit platforms.
 >
-{type="tip"}
+{type="note"}

-## Limitations of Compose Multiplatform for Desktop releases
+## Limitations of Compose Multiplatform for desktop releases

-Compose Multiplatform for Desktop has the following limitations:
+Compose Multiplatform for desktop has the following limitations:

 * Only JDK 11 or later is supported due to the memory management scheme used in [Skia](https://skia.org/) bindings.
 * Only JDK 17 or later is supported for packaging native distributions due